LAURA’S VOICE WHISPERS FROM AN ANGEL – duplicate with reviews

 Jumeirah Lakes Towers is 24,6 kilometres away from the Burj Khalifa.

-As the story unfolded Rob Davies suggested that I publish the first page of the coroner’s report which was issued by the government of Dubai, onto my Google+ page.
+As the story unfolded Rob Davies suggested that I publish the first page of the forensic report which was issued by the government of Dubai, onto my Google+ page.

 “Circumstances: having received the phone call from Operations Office at Dubai Police, I moved to the balcony of third floor at Burj Khalifa on 16/11/2014, to find…”